Prosecution, defense rest in Bowe Bergdahl's sentencing hearing

 Other defense witnesses said Bergdahl provided a treasure trove of information after his release.

-Terrence Russell of the Pentagon's Joint Personnel Recovery Agency, who debriefs former captives and makes training manuals based on debriefs, testified that Bergdahl provided lots of information for survival, evasion, resistance and escape training.
+Terrence Russell of the Pentagon's Joint Personnel Recovery Agency debriefs former captives and makes training manuals based on debriefs.
+He testified that Bergdahl provided valuable information for survival, evasion, resistance and escape training.

 "He (Bergdahl) understood it was important to give information so we could utilize it to help others," Russell said.
 "I can use this information to help train forces in the future.